chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] Suggest most specific import if parent package is same: Revisit test

 ## In Progress Tasks

+- [ ] feat: How to enable module-level skip for pydunder inspection?

 ## Completed Tasks (newest first)